Film and TV drama

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn while you learn.
-However, it can be challenging to find jobs as an apprentice with production companies as many are not able to take on people for a whole year, which is an apprenticeship requirement at the moment.
-But in England, there’s a Level 3 apprenticeship as a photographic assistant.
+However, it can be challenging to find jobs as an apprentice with production companies.
+In England there is a level 4 apprenticeship as a photographer.
 You might be able to find a job through that standard with an employer in another sector, such as a government department or digital media company.
 Think about taking that job, learning the core skills of photography and transferring those skills into film and TV drama at a later point.

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to Find an apprenticeship to learn how to find apprenticeships in your region or approach companies directly.